MicrosoftDocs/dynamics365smb-docs/business-central/faq-suggest-number-series-with-copilot.md

 [!INCLUDE [preview-banner](~/../shared-content/shared/preview-includes/preview-banner.md)]

-These frequently asked questions (FAQ) describe the AI effect of the Suggest Number Series feature in [!INCLUDE [prod_short](includes/prod_short.md)].
+These frequently asked questions (FAQ) describe the AI effect of the suggest number series feature in [!INCLUDE [prod_short](includes/prod_short.md)].

 [!INCLUDE [preview-note](~/../shared-content/shared/preview-includes/production-ready-preview-dynamics365.md)]

-## What is Suggest Number Series with Copilot?
+## What is suggest number series with Copilot?

-Suggest Number Series can help you create number series for all entities and documents in [!INCLUDE [prod_short](includes/prod_short.md)] based on structured input or natural language.
+Suggest number series can help you create number series for all entities and documents in [!INCLUDE [prod_short](includes/prod_short.md)] based on structured input or natural language.

 * Examples of entities are customers, vendors, and items.
 * Examples of documents are quotes, orders, and invoices.

 The feature isn't a general-purpose chat, but a highly specific and integrated experience that you can use to administrate number series.
 The feature offers two distinct skills that can help you create new or modify existing number series.

-## What are the capabilities of Suggest Number Series?
+## What are the capabilities of suggest number series?

 * Create new number series